-Grains Requirements Lunch
+SHOW SLIDE: Grains Requirements Lunch

 The grains component is a required component for a reimbursable lunch meal.

-Reimbursable School Lunch Grains Component

-Daily Minimum Requirements Offered Weekly Minimum Requirements Offered

-Grades 1 8-9

-K-5 ounce equivalent ounce equivalents

-Grades 1 8-10

-6-8 ounce equivalent ounce equivalents

-Grades 2 10-12

-9-12 ounce equivalents ounce equivalents

-Schools are only required to meet the daily and weekly minimum requirements for this food component.
+Let's review the grade groups, the daily minimum grains requirements, and the weekly minimum grains requirements for lunch.

+Reimbursable School Lunch Grains Component Daily Minimum Requirements Weekly Minimum Requirements Offered Offered Grades K-5 1 ounce equivalent 8-9 ounce equivalents Grades 6-8 1 ounce equivalent 8-10 ounce equivalents Grades 9-12 2 ounce equivalents 10-12 Schools are only required to meet the daily and weekly minimum requirements for this food component.
+This policy is found at 7 CFR 210.7(d)(1) for eligibility to receive additional reimbursement and at 7 CFR 210.18(g)(2)(vi) for the purposes of administrative reviews.
+State agencies would consider SFAs compliant with the weekly ranges for this component if the FNS-developed or FNS-approved Certification Tool and required supporting documentation indicate the menu is compliant with the daily and weekly minimums , as well as the weekly dietary specifications.
 To meet the minimum weekly requirements, grades K-5, grades 6-8, and grades 9-12 will need to offer more than the minimum daily requirements on some days during the week.

-Starting in SY 2019-2020, this final rule will require that at least half of the weekly grains offered in the NSLP and SBP meet the whole grain-rich criteria specified in FNS guidance, and the remaining grain items offered must be enriched.
+Review the grade group, the daily minimum grains requirement, and the weekly minimum grains requirements for lunch.

-Grains Requirements Breakfast
+SHOW SLIDE: Grains Requirements Breakfast